ethereum/consensus-specs/specs/altair/p2p-interface.md

   the topic byte string, and the raw message data: i.e. `SHA256(MESSAGE_DOMAIN_INVALID_SNAPPY + uint_to_bytes(uint64(len(message.topic))) + message.topic + message.data)[:20]`.

+Implementations may need to carefully handle the function that computes the `message-id`.
+In particular, messages on topics with the Phase 0 fork digest should use the `message-id` procedure specified in the Phase 0 document.
+Messages on topics with the Altair fork digest should use the `message-id` procedure defined here.
+If an implementation only supports a single `message-id` function, it can define a switch inline;
+for example, `if topic in phase0_topics: return phase0_msg_id_fn(message) else return altair_msg_id_fn(message)`.

 The new topics along with the type of the `data` field of a gossipsub message are given in this table:

 | Name | Message Type |